 Hyatt Regency Tokyo - solid comfort in Shinjuku

-The big, grand, well-located Hyatt Regency Tokyo is in the skyscraper district west of Shinjuku Station, and has a reputation for good, attentive, polite service, and for quiet, very comfortable accommodation with sensible, borderline-luxurious decor, even if the facilities are not as luxurious as some of the more expensive hotels - the breathtaking lobby being a notable exception.
+The big, grand, well-located Hyatt Regency Tokyo is in the skyscraper district west of Shinjuku Station, and has a reputation for good, attentive, polite service.
+This is quiet, very comfortable accommodation with sensible, borderline-luxurious decor.
+The breathtaking lobby, however, is a notable exception - and is up there shouting luxury with the best of them.
 There is free Wi-Fi in each room.
-There is a 20-meter pool on the covered rooftop, and a gym, that both require an extra fee to use.
+The 20-meter pool on the covered rooftop, and the gym both require an extra fee to use.
 There is no business center here, but there is a spa center for when you need extra pampering.
 Views from the upper floors are great on clear days.
-The hotel provides a free shuttle bus service to Shinjuku Station that leaves and returns every 20 minutes.
+The hotel provides a free shuttle bus service to Shinjuku Station that departs and returns every 20 minutes.
 Book a room at the Hyatt Regency Tokyo.